Jacques Villeneuve: Early racing career

-In mid-1987, he left his family to attend the Spenard-David Racing School in Shannonville, Ontario to hone his abilities under Richard Spenard.
+In mid-1987, Villeneuve left his family to attend the Spenard-David Racing School in Shannonville, Ontario to hone his abilities under Richard Spenard.
 Villeneuve did not have the money to pay for the course and his mother would not fund it because she thought Jacques finishing his education was more important.
-He, therefore, worked in a mechanics' training programme allowing students to learn racing in return for garage painting.
-Aged 17, Villeneuve was invited to make his car racing debut in the Italian Touring Car Championship, driving a Salerno Course-entered Group N Alfa Romeo 33 car for three rounds of the 1988 season.
+He worked in a mechanics' training programme allowing students to learn racing in return for garage painting.
+Aged seventeen, Villeneuve was invited to make his car racing debut in the Italian Touring Car Championship, driving a Salerno Course-entered Group N Alfa Romeo 33 car for three rounds of the 1988 season.
 The Canadian and Italian authorities would not grant him a licence since he was a year younger than their minimum age requirement, so he obtained an international racing licence in Andorra with Canadian Automobile Sport Clubs aid.
 Villeneuve performed poorly in each of the three rounds.

-He went on to sign a three-year contract to drive a Reynard-Alfa Romeo car for Prema in the Italian Formula Three Championship, a deal that was aided by the squad obtaining sponsorship from the Camel cigarette company.
+Villeneuve went on to sign a three-year contract to drive a Reynard-Alfa Romeo car for Prema in the Italian Formula Three Championship, a deal that was aided by the squad obtaining sponsorship from the Camel cigarette company.
 Initially struggling to drive a Formula 3 car, he enrolled at the Magione Driving School.
 Under Henry Morrogh's direction, he gradually developed his character and driving technique.
 Villeneuve did not qualify five times, failed to finish three of the eleven races, and scored no points.
-In the 1990 season, he qualified for each of the 12 rounds and scored ten points for 14th in the Drivers' Championship.
+In the 1990 season, he qualified for each of the twelve rounds and scored ten points for 14th in the Drivers' Championship.
 Villeneuve was considered a title favourite for the 1991 championship.
-A late-season switch to the Ralt RT35 chassis failed to improve his performance, but he still finished sixth overall with 20 points and 3 podiums.
+A late-season switch to the Ralt RT35 chassis failed to improve his performance, but he still finished sixth overall with twenty points and three podiums.
 In late 1991, Villeneuve finished eighth in both the Macau Grand Prix and the Formula 3 Fuji Cup.